sfxfs/esp-sub-master/README_EN.md

 - Serial communication with SUB-NAVI using Protocol Buffers
 - Control and read related peripherals through the MCU's peripheral interfaces
-- Hardware implementation of Dshot control for thrusters
+- Hardware implementation of Dshot, Oneshot control for thrusters
 - Visual project configuration based on `esp-menuconfig`

 ## Compilation